Glenda J Ashleigh

 • Follow instructions immediately for safe storage. (specify exactly how, when and where.)

-I meet your wedding ceremony documents official before the ceremony and check the instructions carefully.
-Following the marriage documents signing, I hand over all keepsakes and the Presentation Marriage Certificate securely and safely to your appointed official.
+I meet your Wedding Ceremony Documents Official before the ceremony and check the instructions carefully.
+Following the signing of the marriage documents, I hand over all keepsakes and the Presentation Marriage Certificate securely and safely to your appointed Wedding Ceremony Documents Official.
 You relax and celebrate the special moments of your wedding day with family and friends, confident that your precious items are safe.

 Official Marriage Documents

 Do you want to know more about Australian official marriage documents?
-Do you know that the Presentation Marriage Certificate is not a personal identification document (ID)?
+Do you know that the Presentation Marriage Certificate is not the official marriage certificate?
+Although it is a legal document, it is however, not a personal identification document (ID)?
 Personal identification documents show your date of birth and this information is not shown on the Presentation Marriage Certificate.
-Although it is a legal document, it is however, not the official marriage certificate.

-The Official Marriage Certificate shows your date of birth.
+The Official Marriage Certificate shows your date of birth and is a personal identification document (ID).
 You purchase a certified copy of the official marriage certificate from the Marriage Registry in the Australian state or territory of your marriage.
 This certified copy is a personal identification document and serves to verify your changed legal status as a married person.
 Check out the Australian government page for the most up-to-date and accurate information about Australian marriage documents.

 Filed Under: marriage certificate, wedding keepsakes Tagged With: brisbane, brisbane marriage celebrant, ceremony, marriage celebrant, wedding ceremony tips, wedding planning